srizon/token-inspector/README.md

 ## Changelog

 ### Version 1.9
-- **Inline CSS Editing**: Added click-to-edit functionality in DevTools panel
-  - Click any CSS value to edit it inline
+- **Inline CSS Editing**: Click any CSS value in the DevTools panel to edit it inline, with real-time validation and direct application to the webpage.
+Visual feedback is provided for changes.
-  - Real-time validation of CSS value formats
-  - Apply changes directly to the webpage
-  - Visual feedback for successful/failed changes
-- **Change Management System**: Track and manage applied CSS changes
+- **Change Management**: Tracks applied CSS changes with history, revert, and session persistence.
-  - Built-in change history tracking
-  - Revert functionality for applied changes
-  - Persistent change storage during session
-- **Enhanced Element Finding**: Improved element location algorithms
-  - Multiple fallback methods for element selection
-  - Better handling of dynamic content
+- **Improved Element Finding**: More robust element selection with multiple fallback methods and better handling of dynamic content and special characters.
-  - Escaped string handling for special characters
-- **UI Improvements**: Enhanced editing interface
+- **UI Enhancements**: Minimal editing interface with hover states, styled Apply/Cancel buttons, status messages, and keyboard shortcuts (Enter/Escape).
-  - Hover states for editable values
-  - Apply/Cancel buttons with proper styling
-  - Status messages for user feedback
-  - Keyboard shortcuts (Enter to apply, Escape to cancel)
-- **CSS Validation**: Comprehensive CSS value validation
-  - Property-specific validation rules
-  - Support for CSS custom properties
+- **CSS Validation**: Property-specific validation, support for custom properties, and comprehensive color/unit checks.
-  - Color format validation (hex, rgb, rgba, hsl, named colors)
-  - Unit validation for numeric properties

 ### Version 1.8
 - **Project Reorganization**: Restructured codebase into organized folders for better maintainability